 - Rinse the boat hull and deck with fresh water and wash immediately after using the boat in salt water.
-Allow the boat to dry before covering it with the mooring or seat covers. - If you trailer your boat you MUST flush the salt water from in between the bunks and the pontoons.
-This does not prevent corrosion but only mitigates it if no anti-fouling paint is applied. - You should repair paint chips and scratches when you start to notice bare metal showing. - Cover your boat WHEN DRY with seat covers or a mooring cover to keep salt and weather off of your boat.
+Allow the boat to dry before covering it with the mooring or seat covers. - Flushing the engine cooling system is recommended when the engine has been used in salt, polluted or brackish waters.
+Flush the entire engine cooling system with fresh water for at least 5 minutes after use in these waters.
+See the Engine Operator's Manual for the flushing procedure.
+Consult the boat dealer for suitable flushing equipment. - You should repair paint chips and scratches when you start to notice bare metal showing.
+Do not paint any sacrificial anodes; rather, remove any oxidation with sandpaper.

+- Cover your boat WHEN DRY with seat covers or a mooring cover to keep salt and weather off of your boat.
 Since most saltwater areas are very humid it is imperative that the boat be dry before it is covered.
 If you cover it wet you will see mildew develop. - A yearly inspection for corrosion or deterioration of the electrical connections is recommended. - If the boat is used primarily in salt water, wax the hull monthly and apply corrosion inhibitor to all hardware.